 Individual tuition is available for all orchestral instruments, recorders and bagpipes.
 The age at which pupils can start to learn is dependent upon the instrument.

 Specialist tuition in Art begins in Preschool.
 As they progress through the Junior School, pupils are encouraged to develop their abilities in recording from observations and personal experience.
 Pupils express and communicate through drawing, painting, collage and printmaking.
 Three-dimensional work is also explored via the construction of models in clay and a variety of other materials.

 Learning through and about drama in the early years enables children to develop important skills, such as self confidence, problem solving, getting on with others, and leadership, which are transferable to other areas of the curriculum and to life.
 Each academic year the children all have the opportunities to present and perform to others.

-Class teachers teach drama fro Nursery to Primary 3, while drama specialists work with our pupils from Primary 4 to Primary 7.
+Class teachers teach Drama from Nursery to Primary 2, while Drama specialists work with our pupils from Primary 3 to Primary 7.
 A member of the specialist Drama team also works regularly with our Primary 5 pupils in small groups to develop their oral speaking skills.

 Religious and Moral Education

 Religious and Moral Education is supported our Junior School Assembly programme, which is built around the Articles of the United Nations Convention on the Rights of the Child and the Sustainable Development Goals.
 During the course of a session each class will take the responsibility of leading an assembly and delivering it to their peers (Primary 1–3, Primary 4–5, or Primary 6–7).
 Class lessons focus on Christianity and other world religions under three headings Beliefs, Practices & Traditions and Values & Issues.
 Resources are used to stimulate discussion, to develop questioning skills and to encourage children to begin to form their own opinions around wider issues in life.